Singer Lauryn Hill comeback gets off to rocky start in London

 Yuichi Miyama, a 31-year-old paralegal from London, said on Twitter: "Lauryn Hill is the most disappointing concert I have ever been to.
 That's heart-breaking.”

-He explained to Reuters at the concert that he didn’t recognise a lot of the songs Hill performed.
+He explained to Reuters at the concert that he didn’t recognize a lot of the songs Hill performed.

 "The bottom line is Lauryn Hill is a singer and there are a lot of songs on that album that she sings certain things in such a beautiful way," he said.